ethz-msrl/MSRL_Publications/_posts/2020-05-26-cilia_carpet.markdown

 ~~~
 @article{Gu2020,
   title={Magnetic cilia carpets with programmable metachronal waves},
-  author={Gu, Hongri and Boehler, Quentin and Cui, Haoyang and Secchi, Eleonora and Savorana, Giovanni and De Marco, Carmela and Gervasoni, Simone and Peyron, Quentin and Huang, Tian-Yun and Pane, Salvador and Nelson, Bradley J.},
+  author={Gu, Hongri and Boehler, Quentin and Cui, Haoyang and Secchi, Eleonora and Savorana, Giovanni and De Marco, Carmela and Gervasoni, Simone and Peyron, Quentin and Huang, Tian-Yun and Pane, Salvador and Hirt, Ann M. and Ahmed, Daniel, and Nelson, Bradley J.},
   journal={Nature communications},
   volume={11},
   number={1},